VincentToups/parseltongue/README.txt

 by Drew Crampsie and augmented with improvements inspired by my own usage of this library and other monadic computations in various Lisps.

+This library probably has the same functionality as SMUG but migth be more familiar to those used to Haskell's do notation.

-Fear not, you needn't need to understand how monads work in order to make good use of this library.
+Fear not, you needn't understand how monads work in order to make good use of this library.
 For those uninterested in how the library works, there are only two things you need to know to use it: what parsers are, how to use combinators on them, and how to use the special syntax in the `parser` and `defparser` forms.

 Parsers
 -------